Difference Between Entrepreneur & Intrapreneur - Explained!

 Types Of Entrepreneurs

-Entrepreneurship is a vast field with many different paths, each with its own challenges and rewards.
-Understanding the different types of entrepreneurs can help you find the right path that suits your skills and goals.
+Entrepreneurship has many paths, each with its own challenges and rewards.
+Knowing the types can help you choose the right path.
 Here are some key types of entrepreneurs that highlight the many opportunities in this exciting field:

-• Scalable Start-up Entrepreneurs: These entrepreneurs aim for rapid growth and scalability.
-They often seek funding to expand quickly and transform existing markets with their innovative ideas.
+• Scalable Start-up Entrepreneurs: They aim to grow fast and expand quickly.
+They often seek funding to transform markets with new ideas.

-• Social Entrepreneurs: These entrepreneurs focus on creating positive social change through their businesses.
-They address societal issues while also making a profit, often putting social impact ahead of financial gain.
+• Social Entrepreneurs: They focus on solving social problems while making a profit.
+They put social impact before financial gain.

-• Innovative Entrepreneurship: These entrepreneurs create entirely new products or services, often pushing the boundaries of what’s possible.
-Their goal is to bring groundbreaking ideas to the market.
+• Innovative Entrepreneurs: They create completely new products or services.
+They push boundaries and bring groundbreaking ideas to the market.

-• Hustler Entrepreneurship: These entrepreneurs are determined and hardworking.
-They start small and build their businesses through persistence and effort.
-Their determination often helps them overcome significant challenges.
+• Hustler Entrepreneurs: They are hardworking and determined.
+They start small and grow their business through persistence and effort.

 Types Of Intrapreneurs

-• Creator: Creators come up with new and creative ideas.
-They like working alone and can quickly move from one project to another.
-They may prioritise big-picture growth and innovation over every small detail.
+• Creator: Creators come up with new ideas.
+They like working alone and can move quickly from one project to another.
+They focus on big-picture growth and innovation.

 Differences Between Entrepreneurs And Intrapreneurs